ucdavis-bioinformatics-training/2024-June-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro2.md

 myQuestions4 = [
   {
     question: "In the PhiX directory, count the number of the files ending in '.fa'.
-You will need to use the 'wc' command:",
+You will need to use the 'find' and wc' commands:",
     answers: {
       a: "15",
       b: "9",